mbland/elistman/README.md

 - [RFC 2782: A DNS RR for specifying the location of services (DNS SRV)][]
 - [RFC 4409: Message Submission for Mail][]
 - [RFC 6186: Use of SRV Records for Locating Email Submission/Access Services][]
+- [Multipurpose Internet Mail Extensions (MIME)][MIME]
+- [Does the presence of a Content-ID header in an email MIME mean that the attachment must be embedded?][]
+- [RFC 2183: Communicating Presentation Information in Internet Messages: The Content-Disposition Header Field][]
+- [RFC 2392: Content-ID and Message-ID Uniform Resource Locators][]
+- [The precise format of Content-Id header][]
+- [RFC 7103: Advice for Safe Handling of Malformed Messages][]

 [Go]: https://go.dev/
 [Amazon Web Services]: https://aws.amazon.com